 The Station receives administrative and monetary support from the College.
-However, the Station reimburses the College for all expenses in excess of appropriations.
+However, the Station reimburses the College for expenses in excess of appropriations.
 Administrative support provided by the College is valued based on the salaries of the College's staff and their proportionate amount of time spent working on the station.
-The amounts reported as due from the College at June 30, 2018 and 2017 represent expenses incurred by the Station which will be reimbursed by the College.
+The amounts reported as due from the College at June 30, 2019 and 2018 represent expenses incurred by the Station which will be reimbursed by the College including reimbursement to the Station for a coding error during the year ended June 30, 2019 related to salaries.
 The reported amounts are considered to be fully collectible.